-Last year was a big year of canning for me.
+For me, 2015 was a big year of canning.
 I made countless batches of jams and jellies, fermented pickles, fresh-pack tomatoes in their own juices, a few batches of applesauce, and other things that are happily at-home in my basement pantry.

 Grilled Orange Chicken

 The chicken is done when it tests in the range of 160 to 165° F on a thermometer.
 For the most accurate results, insert a probe thermometer into the thickest part of the chicken.